Iran says it will soon break nuclear stockpile limit set in 2015

 Iran has repeatedly criticized delays in setting up a European mechanism that would shield trade with Iran from U.S. sanctions in an effort to save the nuclear deal.

-"There is still time for the Europeans...
+"There is still time for the Europeans. ...
 But the Europeans have expressed indirectly their inability to act.
-They should not think that after 60 days (deadline set in May by Iran), they will have another 60-day opportunity," Kamalvandi said.
+They should not think that after 60 days (the deadline Iran set in May), they will have another 60-day opportunity," Kamalvandi said.

-Ahead of a meeting of European Union foreign ministers, Germany's foreign minister Heiko Mass said in a tweet that "it's high time for 'diplomacy first'", adding that the E.U. can "contribute to deescalating the situation in the Middle East."
+Ahead of a meeting of European Union foreign ministers, German Foreign Minister Heiko Mass said in a tweet that "it's high time for 'diplomacy first,'" adding that the E.U. could "contribute to deescalating the situation in the Middle East."

-Speaking on Fox News Sunday, Secretary of State Mike Pompeo claimed that intelligence officials have "lots of data, lots of evidence" tying Iran to the attacks, though he did not provide any specifics.
+Speaking on Fox News Sunday, Secretary of State Mike Pompeo claimed that intelligence officials have "lots of data, lots of evidence," tying Iran to the attacks, although he did not provide any specifics.